-* Today's smart phones, i-Phone/pads/things have FM tuners, or capability.
+* Today's smart phones, i-Phone/pads/things have FM tuners, or the capability.
 If you're toting something proprietary which runs under a contract, you might have to ask whoever you're dealing with to "jail break" that function.
 (Of course, there are also streaming versions of current broadcasts, that you can get via WiFi.)
-The emphasis on my page will be on the downloading of MP3 PODcast files (music or talk radio programs), the content of which can be woven into your life as time permits.
+However, the emphasis on this page will be on the downloading of MP3 PODcast files (music or talk radio programs), the content of which can be woven into your life as time and life's interruptions permit.

 * It's my understanding that including an AM tuner in a compact device is not only difficult, due to the need of a bulky "loop stick antenna", but that the loop stick's directional pickup, plus AM radio's inherent vulnerability to noise and hum, are simply unacceptable in a mobile device.
 (Car radios use a large, non-directional antenna, perhaps built into the windshield.)

 * My experience (coastal Oregon) has been that "talk radio" is seldom

 to be found on the FM band, including from our available NPR stations,

 except during the limited morning and evening news hours.
 We have to suffer

 along with boomy, garbled and commercial interrupted voices on the AM band.

 I find women's voices particularly difficult to understand due to the limited